Skip to contents

 metadata

-A data frame containing variable level metadata.
+A metacore object or a data frame containing variable level metadata.
 See 'Metadata' section for details.

 domain

-Appropriate CDSIC dataset name, e.g. ADAE, DM.
+Appropriate CDISC dataset name, e.g. ADAE, DM.
 Used to subset the metadata object.
-If none is passed, then name of the dataset passed as .df will be used.

 verbose